-- Construction of new suspended bridge due to be commence shortly, spanning over 70m between existing battery gun emplacements. - Chambers and tunnels being re-opened for interpretation and possible new use such as for cafeteria.
+- Suspended bridge spanning over 70m between existing battery gun emplacements. - Chambers and tunnels being re-opened for interpretation and possible new use such as for cafeteria.

 Queen's Road Tunnel - site being re-purposed as new Macaque interpretation centre

 Existing Condition: